sibelius-notes/sibelius-notes.github.io/markdown/1201md/music110.md

 unified musical expression.

 unison (not pitches): "The music and musicians must breathe together; they must *menjiwai gending*: feel the soul of the music as one" (Tenzer).

+# Lec 7 - Jan 28th
+Now let's take a look at an example.

+*Ndraje Balendro, Initiation Song*.
+Horn Ensemble
+- Antelope horn and tree-trunk orchestra of the Banda-Linda people
+- Central African Republic
+- Recorded by ethnomusicologist Simha Arom, ca. 1970

+What can we say about it?
+**multiple parts**
+- polyphonic
+- polyrhymic

+sounds irregular.
+In fact, it's very systematic.
+Every person knows what they need to play.

+Overall, they are improvised.
+They learn from childhood.
+They are learning stock patterns in their childhood but they are not memorizing it.
+Deeply engrained, learn from this gradual process.
+Sth not declared, but pick these things up learning from the people.

+**Encultruration**: is the process by which people learn the dynamics of their surrounding culture and acquire values and norms appropriate or necessary in that culture and worldviews. (from wiki)

+**Improvised**: as mentioned above

+**Measured**: details below

+**12 pulses or beats**: always grouped into 3 or 4.
+Since you have polyrhymic, you can easily group them by 3 or 4.

+**Multi-track recordings**: He recorded whole thing.
+Then ask one person to sing his part.
+Now one melody line.
+Then ask another person sing based on previous melodic lines.
+By doing this, music is not chaotic.
+Though sounds irregular.
+This is actually a fascinating project.

+This is kinda intro to everything.

+## CASE STUDY I - Music of the BaAka People
+"Makala" BaAka People, Central African Republic

+Forest people.
+Pygmy.
+Sounds of nature, crickets, washing their clothes, echoes.
+Uniting these sounds.
+Hunt together as part of their culture.
+African music, you can see lots of drums, since these materials are all available to them.

+An album: CAMEROON - Baka Pygmy Music (Field Recordings by Siha Arom and Patrick Renaud)

+**uses** and **functions**: What's the use, how to fulfil the function?
+Uses here are pratical reasons, purposes.
+However, functions are very symbolic.

+### Concept and Social Context for BaAka Music
+1. Pleasure.
+E.g. "The Humming of Bees".
+Water drum is also an example.
+2. Moral and spiritual education, guidance.
+Learn through education, guidance through life.
+E.g. "Orycterope and Pangolin"
+3. Ritual contexts.
+Someone is ill, then there's ceremony for that.

+### Behaviour and Context for "Makala"
+* Who?
+Everyone has access to making music.
+All BaAka people.
+Drums often for men.
+* Where?
+Villages, outdoors. refer to the readings *Locke, “The BaAka People Singing ‘Makala’,” 134–144*.
+* How? sit around, and particular procedure.
+* When?
+Evening time.

+### Learning Makala (with Michele Kisliuk)
+Seize the Dance